susantkumarsahoo/susantkumarsahoo/README.md

 <div align="center">

-### Data is the new oil, but like oil, it needs to be refined to be valuable.
+### Big Data is the new oil, but like oil, it needs to be refined to be valuable.

 </div>